 Since foxes are naturally afraid of humans, you shouldn’t be frightened if you see one outside during the day.
 The fox will most likely flee.
 However, foxes can be dangerous to your pets, as they have been known to prey on small animals like rabbits, guinea pigs, and chickens.
 If a fox has been hanging around your home, try to scare it away by leaving shiny balloons, urine-soaked cat litter, and capsicum-based repellant in the area.
 Making loud noises—like banging on pots or pans or blasting the radio—can also deter foxes from coming back.

-Duh dun.
-Duh dun.
-Duh dun.
-The “Jaws” soundtrack will always strike terror into the hearts of weak swimmers around the world.
-Terrifying as these predators seem, experts say you can escape an attack by remaining calm and swimming away slowly and methodically, if the shark does not seem aggressive.
-If the shark does start to attack, maintain eye contact, make yourself as big as possible and hit them on sensitive spots like the nose or gills.
+The “Jaws” soundtrack may always strike terror into the hearts of beachgoers around the world.
+Terrifying as these predators seem, experts say you can escape an attack by remaining calm and swimming away slowly and methodically—if the shark does not seem aggressive.
+If the shark does start to attack, maintain eye contact, make yourself as big as possible, and hit them on sensitive spots like the nose or gills.

 Though these medium-sized mammals aren’t nearly as dangerous as cougars or bears, they are a primary carrier of the rabies virus.
 Most raccoons are perfectly harmless, but it’s still best not to interact with them.
 If you see one in the wilderness, simply ignore it and walk away.
 However, if a raccoon is hanging around your home, you’ll want to scare it away with loud music and flashing lights.
 Keep these pests from coming back by securing garbage cans, keeping pet food indoors, and sprinkling cayenne pepper around the outside of your home.